 Workshops & Webinars for Grantseekers:

 The Maryland Heritage Areas Authority (MHAA) provides dollar-for-dollar matching grants to non-profit organizations and governments for capital and non-capital projects located within a Maryland Certified Heritage Area (CHA).
 Grants can support projects involving historical, cultural, or natural resources, sites, events, or facilities.
-Eligible projects must have a heritage tourism component (i.e. the project involves a visitor destination such as a museum, visitor center, or nature center; helps to provide facilities and services that support heritage tourism, such as rehabilitating a historic building as a Bed & Breakfast, restaurant, or other tourism related retail use or is an event that will help to create a long-term increase in visitation to the Heritage Area).
+Eligible projects must have a heritage tourism component (i.e. the project involves a visitor destination such as a museum, visitor center, or nature center; helps to provide facilities and services that support heritage tourism, such as rehabilitating a historic building for tourism related use or is a new event that will help to create a long-term increase in visitation to the Heritage Area).
 (From MHAA Website)

 ATHA Inc. will receive the applications and provide a ranking system for the MHAA for the applications.
-Currently, the focus on projects are items which highlight the War of 1812 or provide support for tour and wayfinding systems.
+Currently, special points are awarded for projects that support the Centennial of Airmail, the Year of the Anacostia River, or the Frederick Douglass Bicentennial.

 - Applications are first submitted to ATHA.
 A letter of intent is due in January.
 Draft applications generally are due sometime between the beginning to middle of March.

-- ATHA’s review committee then reviews, ranks, and submits applications to the MHAA, generally in early April.
+- ATHA Inc.’s review committee then reviews, ranks, and submits applications to the MHAA, generally in early April.

 - Complete applications are forwarded to the MHAA Technical Advisory Committee (TAC) for review.